thowchang/risk_awareness/shared_responsibilities.md

   - Loss of revenue
   - Loss of confidence

+## Shared Beliefs and VAlues
+Organisational culture is a complex system of shared beliefs and values among employees, which guides their behaviour, or to put simply, it is the way things are done.
+The employees’ information security views, attitudes and behaviours will in turn be affected by changes in the organisation’s information security culture., Organisational culture can reinforce commitment to the organisation and enhance stability by offering guidance and accepted standards for employee behaviour.
+Both acceptable and unacceptable behaviour should be defined in line with the organization’s wishes and encouraged or denounced respectively.
+If sanctions are enforced, consistency in their application is needed to ensure compliance and influence changes in the mindsets of employees.

 ## Shared Responsibilities
 * We have a **_shared responsibility_** to ensure the organisation
    - safeguards our information